mwaylabs/The-M-Project/README.md

 The starting point of the application is the index.html.
 You can add scripts by yourself.
 But don't delete any comments.
 The generator uses them to add code inside the file.
 If you create a controller with the generator the index will auto generate the script tag.

 #### i18n
-You find all the language files inside the i18n(internationalization) folder.
+You find all the language files inside the i18n(internationalisation) folder.

 #### icons
-Out of the box we have profide relevant The-M-Project icons.
+Out of the box we have provide relevant The-M-Project icons.
 If you add an application to the Home-Screen of your phone, these icons are used.

 #### splash
-Out of the box we have profide relevant The-M-Project splashscreens.
-If you add an application to the Home-Screen of your phone, these splashscreens are used.
+Out of the box we have provide relevant The-M-Project splash screens.
+If you add an application to the Home-Screen of your phone, these splash screens are used.

 #### images
-Put all the images inside this directory
+Put all the images inside this directory.

 #### scripts
-Contains the most JavaScript files - like Model,View and Controller
+Contains the most JavaScript files - like Model, View and Controller

 ##### config.js
-Configurates the application.
+Configuration for the application.

 ##### main.js
 Contains all controllers and is used by the generator.